 8. Use Delays Instead of Reverb

-For a modern sound, the vocals need to be upfront and in-your-face.
+For a modern sound, the vocals need to be upfront and in your face.
 Applying reverb to the vocal does the opposite of this, so is undesirable.

 Instead, use a stereo slapback delay to create a space around the vocal and add some stereo width.

-Use a low feedback (0-10%) and slightly different times on the left and right sides.
+Use low feedback (0-10%) and slightly different times on the left and right sides.
 I find that delay times between 50-200ms work best.

-9. Try Adding a Subtle Plate Reverb
+9. Mix In a Subtle Plate Reverb

 To add more width and depth to the vocal, try adding a subtle stereo plate on the vocal.